 The primary purpose of the AIIAS English Center is to provide an educational support service to prepare students to study in one of the graduate academic programs.
 The English language program offered on the campus of AIIAS has been developed by professionals to give students intensive and personalized instruction in the English language in an English speaking environment.
 The courses have been designed to help students learn English in line with well recognized English language programs.

-The curriculum for the intensive English course has been divided into four levels, and a student may begin at any level, depending on the results of an entrance placement test.
-Additional special interest classes may be arranged if there is a large enough group of students and a qualified teacher is available.
+The curriculum for the intensive English course has been divided into four levels.
+Depending on the results of a placement test, a student will be placed at the appropriate level.
+Additional special interest classes may be arranged if there is a large enough group of students and an available qualified teacher.

 Located on the AIIAS campus, the Leslie Hardinge Library supports the academic, research, and spiritual needs of AIIAS community through its information resources and services.
 Currently, it has holdings of more than 67, 000 volumes of reference and circulating books, hundreds of print journal titles, and a growing collection of multimedia and electronic resources.

-It also subscribes to a number of powerful databases, providing an online access to over 8, 000 full-text journals.
-In addition, the library is affiliated with local and international library associations and consortia and maintains Inter-Library Loan agreements with libraries around the world providing hard-to-find resources for its patrons.
+It also subscribes to a number of powerful databases, providing an online access to over 14, 000 full-text journals and an increasing number of ebooks.
+In addition, the library is affiliated with local and international library associations and consortia and maintains inter-library loan agreements with libraries around the world providing hard-to-find resources for its patrons.

 The library also incorporates an Instructional and Media Resources Center (IMRC) for curricular and non-print resources, and also houses the Ellen G. White Research Center, and a computer laboratory.